Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 ---
 ## Data Input

 The data source for this Filter will be the Udacity [simulator](https://github.com/udacity/self-driving-car-sim/releases).

+#### The Map

+The simulator will load a feature map described through the `map_data.txt` file that can be found in the `data` directory.
+This file includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
+Each row has three columns
+1. x position
+2. y position
+3. landmark id